jwtk/jjwt/impl/src/test/resources/io/jsonwebtoken/impl/security/README.md

 All `ES*`, `RS*`, and `PS*` file prefixes are equal to JWA standard `SignatureAlgorithm` IDs.
 This allows easy file lookup based on the `SignatureAlgorithm` `getId()` value when authoring tests.

-Finally, the `RS*` and `PS*` files in this directory are just are symlinks back to `rsa*` files based on the JWT alg names and their respective key sizes.
+Finally, the `RS*`, `PS*`, and `EdDSA*` files in this directory are just are symlinks back to source files based on the JWT alg names and their respective key sizes.
 This is so the `RS*` and `PS*` algorithms can use the same files since there is no difference in keys between the two sets of algorithms.